 In order to avoid confusing the mariner, reasonable consideration should be given to generally maintaining the regular appearance of the grid coverage, though some irregularity is probably unavoidable with greater thinning.

-Irregularly gridded data

-Thinning of irregularly-spaced symbols is more difficult.
-For each on-screen point the distance to all other on-screen points would have to be calculated, so that the closest point can be determined.
-The size and maximum dimension of the symbols at the point and its nearest point would be compared for overlap.
-If overlap occurred, one of the symbols would be eliminated.
-This procedure would be carried out for all on-screen points, keeping track of which points and their symbols had been eliminated.

-An alternate solution would be to reduce the reference height of the symbol at its nomimal size or increase the reference values at which symbols are scaled.
-Caution may be needed with this approach to avoid giving the user the wrong impression about magnitudes of data values as the display is zoomed.

-Another method, based on the assumption that non-regularly spaced data values are ordered in a nearly random manner, would be to reduce the number of symbols by plotting only every nth vector.
-This method would require that the value of n be entered by the user.

 Temporal variation

 The metadata variables related to time are dateTimeOfFirstRecord, dateTimeOfLastRecord, timeRecordInterval, numberOfTimes, timeIntervalIndex, timePoint, startDateTime, and endDateTime (see S-100 Part 10c).
 The time selected for display (that is, past/present/future) will typically not correspond exactly to the timestamp (metadata variable timePoint) of the input data.
 For a correct display, the ECDIS will have to select the correct data.